 As it happens, that watery setting, where the StormRider made its splash landing, is exactly where its successor takes over.
 Coming in late spring of 2017, there is a new attraction headed for the StormRider spot in Port Discovery.
 The official press release from the Oriental Land Company, which furnished the above concept image, describes it as a ride “themed to the world of the Disney/Pixar films Finding Nemo and Finding Dory.”

-The attraction is actually being co-developed by the production staff of Finding Dory, in conjunction with the sequel, which hit theaters in Japan on July 16th, 2016—about a month and a half prior to this posting, and two months to the day after the closing of StormRider.
+The attraction is actually being co-developed by the production staff of Finding Dory, which hit theaters in Japan on July 16th, 2016—about a month and a half prior to this posting, and two months to the day after the closing of StormRider.
 This time, guests will board a submarine for an underwater voyage.

 It is unclear, at this point, whether the StormRider building will be getting any kind of exterior makeover, or whether they will just be re-working the inside of the attraction.
 In the immediate aftermath of StormRider’s closure, the entrance was blocked off with a row of potted plants and one of those Mickey Mouse signs that read, “Sorry … this facility is temporarily closed for improvements.”